Consumer medicine information

 Handling and instructions for use.

-Do not use medical oxygen if:
+Do not use medicinal oxygen if:

-Properties of the gas;
+Properties of the gas.

-Correct operating procedures for the cylinder;
+Correct operating procedures for the cylinder.

 Precautions and actions to be taken in the event of an emergency.